 As well as the scenery itself, objects such as bridges, skyscrapers, radio masts can be downloaded from http://fgfsdb.stockill.org.
 See the website for more information.
-You can exploit FG_SCENERY environmental variable or the --fg-scenery=path command line option if you want to install different scenery sets in parallel or want to have scenery sitting in another place.
-These are more fully described in Chapter
+You can exploit FG_SCENERY environmental variable or the --fg-scenery=path

 2.2 Installing aircraft